silverspectro/Cheatsheets/cheatsheet-Git.md

 git init //start a repo in this folder

-git config --global user.name “username”    //set the username for all repo(cant’ work withour one) git confug --global user.email “your@email.com” //set the email for all repo
+git config --global user.name “username”    //set the username for all repo(cant’ work withour one) git config --global user.email “your@email.com” //set the email for all repo

 git status	//show the current stage